eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 **Java 11 JDK**; please follow the steps in the [prerequisites]({{ site.baseurl }}/plugins/prerequisites/) page.

+{% include note.html content="Recent Eclipse releases include Java,
+so this step is no longer necessary." %}

 ## Download the Eclipse IDE for Embedded C/C++ Developers package

 To get the **Eclipse IDE for Embedded C/C++ Developers** package, go to the